othermedia/js-handbook/functional-programming.md

 Lambdas
 -------

-Lambdas are, simply, anonymous functions, and their use is ubiquitous in modern JavaScript development.
+Lambdas are simply anonymous functions, and their use is ubiquitous in modern JavaScript development.
 Event handlers, for example, are almost always lambdas.

 {% highlight javascript %}